Tony Evers calls special session to fund child care, expand paid family leave in Wisconsin

 The proposed family leave program would allow workers to be eligible for 12 weeks of leave beginning in 2025.
 The proposal calls for spending $243 million to begin the program, which would be self-sustaining by 2026 and funded through payroll contributions shared by employees and employers, Evers' office stated.

-When Evers first proposed the measure earlier this year, Senate Majority Leader Devin LeMahieu, R-Oostburg, said approving it was “very doubtful at this point” because, he said, Wisconsin’s family leave policy was already competitive.
+When Evers first proposed the measure earlier this year, LeMahieu said approving it was “very doubtful at this point” because, he said, Wisconsin’s family leave policy was already competitive.

-Spokespeople for LeMahieu and Assembly Speaker Robin Vos, R-Rochester, didn't immediately respond to requests for comment.

 Wisconsin’s current family leave law provides two weeks of unpaid leave for an employee’s serious health condition and two weeks for a serious health condition of a parent, child or spouse.
 It also offers six weeks of unpaid leave for the birth or adoption of a child.
 But employees are limited to taking off eight weeks total.